Magicianred/FlashCards/readme.md

 # FlashCards for easy and fast learning!

+Looking for a digital FlashCards that you can run on your computer to learn and memorize stuff?
+You'ce come to the right place!

-This is a WindowsForms application that loads data from a json file, and uses that data as flash cards.
-It is a basic Flash Card application used to memorize any information - including languages, alphabets, sentences, formulas, and more!
+Use this FlashCards app to memorize any information - including foreign alphabets, words, sentences, mathematical and scientific formulas, and more!

 <img src="https://raw.githubusercontent.com/skalavala/FlashCards/master/images/main_window.png"/>
 This is the main window, where you select the language.
 The languages are picked up from the json file under data folder.